Film Spoilers and

-Costa-Gavras directed Joe Eszterhas' script, a remake (of sorts) of his earlier plot-twisting Jagged Edge (1985), with a Holocaust background, or the Costa-Gavras/Eszterhas film from a year earlier titled Betrayed (1988) with a backdrop of white supremacy and Klansmen.
+Costa-Gavras directed Joe Eszterhas' script for this courtroom drama and political mystery.
+It was a remake (of sorts) of his earlier plot-twisting Jagged Edge (1985), with a Holocaust background, or the Costa-Gavras/Eszterhas film from a year earlier titled Betrayed (1988) with a backdrop of white supremacy and Klansmen.

-In the courtroom drama and political mystery, unglamorous and sturdy Chicago defense lawyer Ann Talbot (Jessica Lange) stubbornly believed in her beloved elderly, widowed father's innocence.
+Unglamorous and sturdy Chicago defense lawyer Ann Talbot (Jessica Lange) stubbornly believed in her beloved elderly, widowed father's innocence.
 Michael Laszlo (Armin Mueller-Stahl) was a retired steelworker who had immigrated from Hungary in the last days of World War II.
-When charged with lying to gain US citizenship and threatened with deportation, he was also uncovered and accused by the crusading federal prosecutor Jack Burke (Frederic Forrest) of not only being an office clerk in his past, but a fascistic Nazi war criminal.
+When charged with lying to gain US citizenship and threatened with deportation, he was also accused by the crusading federal prosecutor Jack Burke (Frederic Forrest) of not only being an office clerk in his past, but a fascistic Nazi war criminal.

 Burke charged that Laszlo was "Mishka" - the ruthless young captain and leader of a Nazi-trained, Special Section death squad named Arrowcross - "evil incarnate."
-Laszlo claimed he was innocent of cruel gang rapes, sadistic killings, and brutalities on the banks of the Danube River: "It's not me.
+Laszlo claimed he was innocent of cruel gang rapes, sadistic killings, and brutalities committed by Arrowcross on the banks of the Danube River: "It's not me.
 I am not a beast.
 I am a good American."
-Blindly and emotionally unbelieving, Ann went on a search to prove that her father was being framed by a revenge-seeking Hungarian Communist government because he was fiercely anti-Communist.
-As more and more evidence and witnesses seemed to discredit her father (including Laszlo's many blackmail payments to a Hungarian friend named Tibor), the devoted daughter began to have doubts about his past.
+Blindly and emotionally unbelieving, Ann went on a search to prove that her father was being framed by a revenge-seeking Hungarian Communist government and its secret police (known as the ÁVO) because he was fiercely anti-Communist.

 Mystic River (2003)